rishabhkumar812/Constraint-Layout/README.md

 # Constraint-Layout

 Constraint Layout is most preferred for dynamic and flexible UI combining the advantages of Linear and Relative Layout.
-This repository consists and shows the use of constrain layout using modern tools like Guidelines, Chains and Barriers.
+This repository consists and shows the use of constraint layout using modern tools like Guidelines, Chains and Barriers.

-It is coded in XML on Android Studio.
+It is XML code on Android Studio.

-Screenshots for different screens
+## Screenshots for different screens

 1080*1920 xdpi